Feeling Cold All the Time and Blood Flow

 Feeling cold all the time (with weight loss, but normal eating) can indicate presence of GI parasites, such as round worms or flat worms.

-Feeling cold after eating can indicate too slow absorption of nutrients in the gut.
+Feeling cold after eating can indicate too slow absorption of nutrients in the gut or low GI (glycemic index) of eaten foods.
 Generally, there are 2 key factors that contribute to this effect: poor circulation (with low body O2) and low glycemic index of foods.
 For example, if a person with about 20 s for body O2 starts their meal with a salad or barley (GI 20%), then his or her blood sugar increase will be too slow, while digestive organs may require more energy for peristalsis.
 Then this person may get even a headache in addition to feeling cold.
 Such people (with poor blood sugar control) often suffer from reactive hyperglycemia and reactive hypoglycemia.
 They commonly experience feeling hot and cold (hot after meals and cold when too blood insulin is too high and too much blood glucose in driven into fat cells).

 Always feeling cold, but only during winter time

 Some people get this unpleasant sensation of chilliness only when it is cold outdoors or during winter time.
-Such symptom can occur even when they have up to 30-40 s for the DIY body oxygen test.
-The solution to this problem is to drink 3-4 tablespoons of dairy cream (or half-half cream or whipping cream).
-Note that milk, yogurt, cheese, and butter do not help.
+Such symptom can occur even when they have up to 30-40 s for the DIY body oxygen test, as for my advanced students.
+The solution to this problem is ... (it is hidden as bonus content)

 Feeling cold in the chest, head, stomach, leg or throat is a rarer symptom.
 There are about 10 times fewer people for symptoms in each of these body organs than those people who get whole body chills.
 Feeling cold in specific organs also disappears with increased body oxygenation and more physical exercise.